phytochemicals Phytochemicals

 The levels of quercetin and quercetin metabolites were measured in different tissues.
 In rats, the highest levels of quercetin were measured in the lungs, whereas in pigs the highest levels of quercetin were found in liver and kidney.

-Disclaimer and copyright
+Privacy policy, disclaimer and copyright